ted-dunstone/yaml2doc/README.md

 Relies on the amazing [pandoc](pandoc.org) for the document conversion.
 It will however run as a pure python yaml to markdown converter without pandoc (as it converts to md and then to pandoc)

+## How to use

+This script takes all lines beginning with # as text-lines.
+All other lines are treated as “yaml”.

+For each text the # is removed and the “code” will get spaces prepended.

 ## Setup

 pip3 install .